pioco/pioco.github.io/pages/in-english.md

 ---
 layout: page
-title: Pioco in English
+title: Pioco ry in English
-permalink: /in_english/
+permalink: /in-english/
 redirect_from:
+  - /docs/in-english/
+  - /in_english/
   - /docs/in_english/
 ---